-The purpose of this project is to develop an interdisciplinary working team for networking topics related to global migration and tuberculosis (TB) in order to build future partnerships and collaborations.
-Additionally, we aim to assess how global migration affects the prevalence of tuberculosis.
+The purpose of this project is to develop an interdisciplinary working team for networking related to global migration and tuberculosis (TB) in order to build future partnerships and collaborations.
+Additionally, we will assess how global migration affects the prevalence of tuberculosis.
 Our intended outcome is to write a collaborative manuscript on global migration patterns and TB prevalence.

 - Graduates Engineering & Researching Microbiomes (GERM)

 This working group brings together students with a wide variety of academic backgrounds to examine complex microbial communities ("microbiomes").
-This collective aims to incorporate students with many different areas of expertise, including engineering, biology, microbiology, bioinformatics, and computer programming, among others.
-Through monthly meetings with invited speakers and member presentation, this group strives to improve cross-departmental collaboration for microbiome research, while also providing a forum for Duke researchers to trouble-shoot obstacles and peer-review ongoing projects.
+Our collective incorporates students with many different areas of expertise, including engineering, biology, microbiology, bioinformatics, and computer programming, among others.
+Through monthly meetings with invited speakers and member presentation, this group intends to improve cross-departmental collaboration for microbiome research, while also providing a forum for Duke researchers to trouble-shoot obstacles and to peer-review ongoing projects.

 - Humor & Politics

 Contact: Alex Oprea / email@example.com // Michael Hawley / firstname.lastname@example.org

 Using literature from different cultures and time periods, as well as film, television and artistic material ranging from the intellectual and satirical to slapstick and even scatological, Humor & Politics seeks to identify some of the enduring features of the relationship between humor and political life.
 Co-organized by graduate students from the Political Science Department and the Art History Department, the group counts among its members graduate and undergraduate students from a variety of fields, as well several professors.
 In addition to monthly meetings, the group also supports other programming around campus related to humor and politics, such as the recent Political Cartoon and Satire Festival.